Book Now

 • Stimulate the immune system and help prevent post-surgical infections

-BENEFITS OF POST-SURGICAL MANUAL LYMPHATIC DRAINAGE - VODDER TECHNIQUE
+BENEFITS OF POST-SURGICAL LYMPHATIC DRAINAGE - VODDER TECHNIQUE

 The benefits of starting early your MLD Post plastic surgery are many, not only reduce pain, swelling, and minimizes bruising, but decrease the risk of developing fibrosis considerably when you receive a Manual Lymphatic Drainage.